 Network Termination board, providing one or more links to the Core or Backhaul Network.

 NOTE: The actual number of links should reflect the normal resilience practice for that type of equipment.
+Furthermore, all uplink ports should carry test traffic averaged or approximatively averaged.

-Line Termination board, providing a number of xDSL, GPON or P2P Ethernet ports connected to the end-user through the metallic lines or optical fibre.
+Line Termination board, providing a number of xDSL, POTS, GPON or P2P Ethernet ports connected to the end-user through the metallic lines or optical fibre.

-Splitter (Low Pass Filter) function for DSLAM.

 Backplane (or other) to interconnect the different blocks of the broadband network equipment.

 Inside Rack Cooling system (e.g. fans drawer inside cabinet based broadband systems).